cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

 ## Next up

-You are on a roll, two `sdk.Msg` down.
+Two `sdk.Msg` down.
 Before you add a third one, to let a player [reject a game](./3-starport-08-reject-game), it would be a good idea to add events to the existing message handlers, for relevant information to surface even more elegantly.
 That's the object of the [next section](./03-starport-07-events).

 If you want to skip far ahead and see how you can assist a player in not submitting a transaction that would result in a failed move, you can [create a query to test a move](./03-starport-15-can-play).